 24 And in her was found the blood of prophets, and of saints, and of all that were slain upon the earth .
 (Re 18:9-24)

 Several concepts are evident from carefully considering this passage in its full context: The descriptive detail of the luxuries of The City which are lost in its destruction, and the manner in which specific people groups and industries are mentioned (vs 9, 11, 22, 23), and how the entire world appears to behold and mourn her physical destruction, preclude us from allegorizing the text and treating The City as a mere metaphor for some abstraction like Capitalism or Communism.
 To handle the text honestly we must accept it literally unless the context implies an absurdity, and it does not.
 At the time The City is destroyed she has risen to such a dominant place, to such extreme prominence in the global economic and political infrastructure that her destruction decimates an immensely lucrative international commercial network. (vs 17-19) The consequences of her fall are so immediately and painfully clear to all who witness it, particularly in the government and commercial sectors, that they are promptly overcome with grief, panic, and despair.
-This implies that The City has somehow come to control and govern the flow of most all commercial traffic: she has become the hub of international trade, providing the core business processes and infrastructures sustaining and stabilizing most global economic activity.
+This implies that The City has somehow come to control and govern the flow of most all commercial traffic: she has become the epicenter of international trade, providing the core business processes and infrastructures sustaining and stabilizing most global economic activity.
 The intensity with which the world mourns her loss seems odd if she has risen easily and quickly in their midst; they mourn as if she is irreplaceable, irrecoverable, and her destruction overwhelms and devastates them.
 This reaction is perfectly consistent with the fact that economies are extremely complex networks which tend to evolve over long periods of time, and this particular economy is entirely unprecedented: it is evidently both the largest and most complex economy of all time, extending to the far corners of the earth and energizing most every marketplace, and it is also the most centralized and integrated economy, routing most every significant economic transaction through a common, central focal point.
-So it seems quite likely that The City evolves into such unparalleled splendor, beauty and power over decades, or perhaps even centuries … and all this transpires in the future, before the return of Christ … it has not yet even begun.
+So it seems quite likely that The City evolves into such unparalleled splendor, beauty and power over decades, or perhaps even centuries … and all this transpires in the future, before the return of Christ.
+Though the stage is indeed being set up before our very eyes, the formal rise of this great city has not yet even begun.

 Unprecedented Global Wickedness